Nosnitor/Carpenter.AzurePipelines/README.md

 ## Integrating Carpenter.AzurePipelines

-Due to the way that pipeline templates are sourced by Azure Pipelines, the templates and supporting files are accessed using different methods.
+Due to the way that pipeline templates are evaluated by Azure Pipelines, the templates and supporting files are accessed using different methods.

 ### Template integration

-Azure DevOps Pipelines templates are integrated into your build process by using the resources specification.
+Azure DevOps Pipelines templates are integrated into the build process by using the `resources` specification.

 ```YAML
 # Repo: Your projects repository